bhdevops-sys/turtle_programmes/photo_Id.md

 #### Features

-- **Turtle Sightings Logging:** Capture details of turtle sightings, including location, date, and species.
+- **Turtle Sightings Logging:** Capture details of turtle sightings, location, date, and species.
 - **Photo Upload:** Easily upload and store images of individual turtles for identification.
 - **Population Baseline Data:** Help establish a population baseline dataset for effective conservation actions.
-- **Migration Tracking:** Facilitate the study of migration patterns and habitat use of sea turtles.
+- **Migration Tracking:** Facilitate the study of migration patterns and habitat use by sea turtles.
 - **Data Analysis:** Access and analyze data regarding population structure and residency patterns.

 ---